Take Database Offline/Online

 How to take a Sync Gateway database offline and bring back online.

-Sync Gateway enables a database to be taken offline and brought back online without stopping the Sync Gateway instance and without affecting other databases served by it.
+Sync Gateway enables you to take a database offline and bring it back online without stopping the Sync Gateway instance and without affecting other databases it serves.

 When To Take a Database Offline/Online